openresty/lua-nginx-module/README.markdown

 and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will not be cached and the Lua `package.loaded` table will be cleared at the entry point of every request (such that Lua modules will not be cached either).
-With this in place, developers can adopt an edit and refresh approach.
+With this in place, developers can adopt an edit-and-refresh approach.

 Please note however, that Lua code inlined into nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua),